Phavored-Armah/DSA-CASE-STUDY-ONE/README.md

 o	Ensure it shows Sum.
 o	Highlight Potential Revenue Values and press Ctrl 1 on Keyboard and go to custotm and enter #,###.00,,"M", click ok.

-11. What is the number of unique products per price range bucket (e.g., <₹200, ₹200–₹500, >₹500)?
+10. What is the number of unique products per price range bucket (e.g., <₹200, ₹200–₹500, >₹500)?
+o	Add a new column called Price Bucket. o	In the first row, enter this formula =IF(F2<200, "<₹200", IF(F2<=500, "₹200–₹500", ">₹500")) o	Drag the formula down to apply to all rows
+	In Pivot Table Fields:
+o	Drag Price Bucket into Rows. o	Drag Top Category into Values.
+Make sure the value field is set to Count

-19. How does the rating relate to the level of discount?
+11. How does the rating relate to the level of discount?
+    In the Pivot Table Fields:
+o	Drag Rating  into Rows.
+o	Drag Discount_Percentage into Values.
+Set it to sum.

-20. How many products have fewer than 1,000 reviews?
+12. How many products have fewer than 1,000 reviews?

-21. Which categories have products with the highest discounts?
+13. Which categories have products with the highest discounts?

-22. Identify the top 5 products in terms of rating and number of reviews combined.
+14. Identify the top 5 products in terms of rating and number of reviews combined.